Macros | |

 #define | BURGER_3DNOW |

-Define to determine if code is being built for AMD 3D Now! instruction set extensions. | |
+Define to determine if code is being built with AMD 3D Now! instruction set extensions. | |

 #define | BURGER_XBOX |